-But for those thinking about switching, one question remains—does a heat pump also dehumidify year-round?
+But for those thinking about installing a new heat pump, one question remains—does a heat pump also dehumidify year-round?

 How Heat Pumps Dehumidify a Room